 Factors that increase your chance of developing periodic paralysis include:

-Episodic bouts of severe weakness in the arms and legs are the most prominent symptom.
-Typically, these bouts occur during sleep, early morning, or after strenuous activity.
+Episodes of severe weakness in the arms and legs are the main symptom.
+Typically, these episodes occur during sleep, early morning, or after strenuous activity.
 Cold, stress, and alcohol may also produce attacks.
 Other, less common, symptoms may include:

 Some features are specific to the type of periodic paralysis.

-Because this primarily is an inherited condition, the most important aspect of diagnosis is obtaining a family history.
-Your doctor will ask about symptoms and your medical history.
+Because this primarily is an inherited condition, the most important part of diagnosis is obtaining a family history.
+You will be asked about your symptoms and your medical history.
 A physical exam will be done.

 Your doctor may want to bring on an attack during an office visit.
 This should only be done under careful monitoring by an experienced neurologist.
 If an attack is triggered, several tests may be done, including: